ajitagupta/book-library-crud-api/README.md

 ## 1. Config Client
-Let's analyze our first project *or* microservice (which is simply a small service doing something).
+Let's analyze our first project *or* microservice.

 Spring Boot makes the development of Spring applications faster and easier.